 This is one of my secret weapons.
 If the boys are being particularly moody, I’ll slip them these Silly Sticker Faces and can almost count down to the uncontrollable giggles that are sure to escape.
-They’ll make back stories that go with their crazily pieced together characters and the whole van will be in stitches.
+They’ll create backstories that go with their crazily pieced together characters and the whole van will be in stitches.

 ——>> ——>> Side Note for the Mama with a Toddler or Young Preschooler… buckle/zipper toys like this are AMAZING car companions!
 The one we had when my youngest was smaller kept him from feeling the need to take his shoes off in the car, too!
 You can secure one of the buckles to a part of their car seat to ensure NO dropping it while mid-car ride.
 It’s the perfect toy for ANY car trip.

-I made each of the kids Activity Binders for our first trip and have been able to just replenish items as needed.
-They’re great to refill at the end of the school year when the kids come home with a bag full of half-used supplies.
+I made each of the kids a Road Trip Binder for our first trip and have been able to just replenish items as needed.
+They’re great to refill at the end of the school year when the kids come home with a bag full of half-used supplies!